January 13, 2021

 Figure 1: Inside of a Data Logger

-A few of the data loggers interface with a PC to show data through a dedicated software while there are some other that connect directly to a device (LCD, PC, Mobile Phone) and show data as a stand-alone device.
+A few of the data loggers interface with a PC to show data through dedicated software while some others connect directly to a device (LCD, PC, Mobile Phone) and show data as a stand-alone device.

 Data Loggers are used in geotechnical monitoring and instrumentation on a large scale because they automatically collect real-time data from the sensors and display it over the mobile device.
 One can leave the data loggers unattended and can still get the complete data anytime they wish to.